LZhemin/CZ3006_Sliding_Window_Protocol/README.md

-# CZ3006_Sliding_Window_Protocol
-Project for CZ3006 Net Centric Computing at Nanyang Technological University.
-Project was done as part of a coursework requirement for CZ3006 in AY17/18 Semester 1.

-## About
+## Sliding Window Protocol 6
-This assignment aims to enhance students' understanding of the network protocol hierarchy and flow control and error control techniques by implementing a sliding window protocol in a simulated communication network system.
+This repo aims to enhance my understanding of the network protocol hierarchy and flow control and error control techniques by implementing a sliding window protocol in a simulated communication network system.
 The programming language will be Java.

 Folder Structure Conventions